joe-irving/defundclimatechaos/index.md

   text: |-
     # Join the movement

-    On 29th October, the youth climate movement around the world rose in their thousands at over 100 actions demanding that bankers, insurers and fund managers **Defund Climate Chaos**.
+    The day of action is over but our movement has so much more to do.
+Join us and get involved in collective organising to ensure that bankers, insurers and fund managers **Defund Climate Chaos**.

     {% include signup-form.html %}

-    On the eve of UN climate talks, communities on the frontline of climate impacts laid climate justice memorials outside the UK’s biggest fossil financiers to make it clear at whose doorstep the blame for the climate crisis lies.
   map: false
   background_image: ''
   id: join